Žďár nad Sázavou District: Economy

-The largest employers with its headquarters in Žďár nad Sázavou District and at least 500 employers are:
+The largest employers with headquarters in Žďár nad Sázavou District and at least 500 employees are:

 Transport

 The D1 motorway from Prague to Brno passes through the southern part of the district.

 Sights

 The pilgrimage Church of Saint John of Nepomuk in Žďár nad Sázavou was designated a UNESCO World Heritage Site in 1994 because of its unique architectural style, created by architect Jan Santini Aichel.
 It is the most important monument in the district and also the only monument protected as a national cultural monument.

 The best-preserved settlements, protected as monument reservations and monument zones, are: